satyum/DSA/sorting/all_sort.md

 ## Bubble Sort
 ![Bubble sort](https://upload.wikimedia.org/wikipedia/commons/0/06/Bubble-sort.gif)

+### Core: bubbling , continuously comparing adjacent elements, the larger ones move to the back, so the larger ones will gradually move back, so it is called bubbling.

 #### when n=6
 #### j loop is n-i which is 6-1=5
 #### since we are starting from 0 therefore n-i-1